-

 Be a good steward, give responsibly, demand responsibly

-ben-teach“Intelligent giving and intelligent withholding are alike true charity,” the New Orleans Charity Organization Society declared in 1899.
+“Intelligent giving and intelligent withholding are alike true charity,” the New Orleans Charity Organization Society declared in 1899.
 Isn’t that the way we raise our children?
 Do we give them what they ask every time they ask?
 Why not?
 Because we know it is not good for them and we truly love them.
 Charity seems to start in the heart, as the one who has no inclination or desire to help others will not do anything.
-But it cannot go from the heart directly to the muscle as action ends up becoming the instrument to satisfy feelings, appetites or emotional states.
-Emotions can be powerful motivating factors but also a destructive element when they mobilize us into action by bypassing “the head,” that is, an unintelligent assessment of the real needs of the poor.
+But it cannot go from the heart directly to the muscle, as action ends up becoming the instrument to satisfy feelings, appetites, or emotional states.
+Emotions can be powerful motivating factors but also destructive when they mobilize us into action by bypassing “the head”—that is, an unintelligent assessment of the real needs of the poor.
 Only by discerning in an intelligent way can we help people the right way.

-Nothing is more demoralizing to the struggling poor than successes of the indolent.
+Nothing is more demoralizing to the struggling poor than the successes of the indolent.

 Demand work!